 Acting Hamlet in the Village of Mrduša Donja (1974), Horseman (2003), and the Game of Thrones TV series (part of which is shot on the Dalmatian coast).

 Sweet Muscat wine and Maraschino liqueur.

-Fresh-roasted Dalmatian game.
+Fresh-roasted Dalmatian game and seafood.

 What to buy

 Bring comfortable shoes for walking around cobbled streets and hiking.